vimeo/groupcache/README.md

 ## Summary of changes

+The purpose of our improvements span a few different categories:
+* Improvements to testing by removing global state
+* Improvement to connection efficiency between peers with the addition of gRPC
+* Added an interface for choosing which keys get hot cached
+* Made some core functionality more generic (e.g. replaced the Sink object with a Codec marshaler interface, removed ByteView in favor of a simpler []byte)

+We also changed the naming scheme of objects and methods to clarify their purpose with the help of a space-themed scenario:

+   Each process within a set of peer processes contains a _Universe_ which encapsulates a map of _Galaxies_ (previously called Groups).
+Each Universe contains the same set of Galaxies, but each star (or _key_) has a single associated authoritative peer (determined by the consistent hash function).
+When Get is called for a key in a Galaxy, the local cache is checked first.
+On a cache miss, the _PeerPicker_ object delegates to the peer authoritative over the requested key.
+The data is _Fetched_ from a remote peer if the local process is not the authority.
+That other peer then performs a Get to either find the data from its own local cache or use the specified _BackendGetter_, to get the data from elsewhere, such as by querying a database.

 ### New architecture and naming scheme

 * Renamed Group type to Galaxy, Getter to BackendGetter, Get to Fetch (for newly named RemoteFetcher interface, previously called ProtoGetter)